 - Parents

 - Teachers

 - SENCO

 - Social Care

 - · Health professionals

-- Other involved professionals Ed Psych, SPAL etc
+- Other involved professionals Educational Psychologist, Speech and Language team.

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-A decision will be made by a group of people from education, health and social care about whether (or the child is eligible for statutory assessment).
+A decision will be made by a group of people from education, health and social care about whether the child is eligible for statutory assessment.
 Parents have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan.